xpf580/AkaneQQBot/README.md

 # AkaneQQBot

-**A complete upgrade to GPTbot, the robot is completely separated from the environment.Thoughtfully built-in signature server.Using OpenAI model="gpt-3.5-turbo-16k" and adding a prompt: "Named Akane Kurochika, a rising star in the LALALAI troupe, a dedicated and talented actress, tall and beautiful, blue-eyed girl, dislikes Arima Kana."
+**A complete upgrade to GPTbot, the robot is completely separated from the environment.Thoughtfully built-in signature server.Using OpenAI model="gpt-3.5-turbo-16k" and adding a prompt.
 Also added some basic plugins.
 Use the `help` command in QQ to see more.**

 ## How to Use